-For a detailed discussion on FieldServer configuration, please refer to the FieldServer Configuration Manual.
-The information that follows describes how to expand upon the factory defaults provided in the configuration files included with the FieldServer (See ".csv" sample files provided with the FieldServer).
+For detailed information on FieldServer configuration, refer to the FieldServer Configuration Manual.
+The information that follows describes how to expand upon the factory defaults provided in the configuration files included with the FieldServer (see ".csv" sample files provided with the FieldServer).